arcus/education_modules/data_visualization_in_seaborn/data_visualization_in_seaborn.md

 There is a much steeper learning curve for `matplotlib` compared to `seaborn`, however, and you may find you're happy with most `seaborn` plots without needing additional control --- don't bother with it if it feels too overwhelming.
 When you're ready to read more about `matplotlib`, start with their [introductory tutorials](https://matplotlib.org/stable/tutorials/index).
 </div>

-In this case, we can add an argument `scatter_kws` that passes additional "keyword arguments" to the `matplotlib` function drawing the scatter plot via a [python dictionary](https://www.w3schools.com/python/python_dictionaries.asp).
+In this case, we can add an argument `scatter_kws` that passes additional "keyword arguments" to the `matplotlib` function drawing the scatterplot via a [python dictionary](https://www.w3schools.com/python/python_dictionaries.asp).
 There are [many possible keyword arguments](https://matplotlib.org/3.5.1/api/_as_gen/matplotlib.lines.Line2D.html#matplotlib.lines.Line2D) you can use, but we'll just set `alpha` here.

 ```Python
 sns.lmplot(data = covid_data,